Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Main results

-We emphasize that the theorem above is \emph{sound and complete} in the following sense: if an edge between $X_t$ and $Y_t$ is s-identifiable according to the theorem, then there cannot be an unoriented edge between $X_t$ and $Y_t$ in any FT-MPDAG compatible with the SCG; conversely, if the edge is not s-identifiable according to the theorem, there exists at least one FT-MPDAG compatible with the SCG where the edge between $X_t$ and $Y_t$ is unoriented.
-In other words, in these cases we cannot guarantee identifiability prior to applying a causal discovery algorithm such as tPC.
-However, this does not imply that, in cases of non-identifiability, applying the tPC algorithm will \emph{always} fail to identify the edge.
-It is possible that there exists a specific distribution for which the edge is identifiable, and if tPC is applied to data generated from this distribution, the edge may in fact be correctly identified.
+We emphasize that the theorem above is \emph{sound and complete} in the following sense: if an edge between $X_t$ and $Y_t$ is $s$-orientable according to the theorem, then there cannot be an unoriented edge between $X_t$ and $Y_t$ in any FT-MPDAG compatible with the SCG; conversely, if the edge is not $s$-orientable according to the theorem, there exists at least one FT-MPDAG compatible with the SCG where the edge between $X_t$ and $Y_t$ is unoriented.
+In other words, in these cases we cannot guarantee orientability prior to applying a causal discovery algorithm such as tPC.
+However, this does not imply that, in cases of non-orientability, applying the tPC algorithm will \emph{always} fail to orient the edge.
+It is possible that there exists a specific distribution for which the edge is orientable, and if tPC is applied to data generated from this distribution, the edge may in fact be correctly oriented.
 This is clarified by the following proposition.